 A bull terrier can easily cause serious damage to any other dog, including much larger dogs, such as German Shepherds or Rottweilers.

 English Bull terriers are incredibly strong dogs, and very stubborn, which can make them particularly dangerous if they do decide to attack.
 They also are insensitive to pain, and fighting is literally in their genes.
-With bull terriers, if you don’t invest enough time and effort to raise a calm, obedient dog, and socialise it with other dogs, you may very well raise a monster.
+With bull terriers, if you don’t invest enough time and effort to raise a calm, obedient dog, and socialize it with other dogs, you may very well raise a monster.

 Socialization, training and dedication to your dog is crucial – more so for English bull terrier than any other breed.
 Your bull terrier needs to get used to other dogs and animals (cats, squirrels in the park, etc) being in his field of vision.

 If you don’t socialize your English bull terrier, they will be afraid of other dogs, or aggressive towards them, or both, since they simply don’t know how to behave around them.
-If you provide your English bull terrier plenty of opportunities to socialise from the time they are young, they will not be a danger to other dogs or terrorise neighbourhood cats etc. Instead, they will grow as a well-behaved citizen that you can take off the leash in a park and that will find friends to play with everywhere you go.
+If you provide your English bull terrier plenty of opportunities to socialize from the time they are young, they will not be a danger to other dogs or terrorize neighborhood cats etc. Instead, they will grow as a well-behaved citizen that you can take off the leash in a park and that will find friends to play with everywhere you go.

 If you aren’t the type of person who will be able to dedicate time and effort into being a responsible owner and training your dog, a bull terrier isn’t the right dog for you.

 English Bull terriers (and Mini Bull Terriers) are one of the smartest breeds out there.
 Many bull terrier lovers believe it is THE smartest breed, which is, objectively, not that far from truth.